 This is her story so far…

-It was originally delivered to the BL Cars Management Car Programme for Mr K Brown at the Cowley Body Plant on the 23 March 1981.
+It was originally delivered to the BL Cars Ltd for Mr K Brown at the Cowley Body Plant on the 23 March 1981.

 On the 14th June 1982 Mr Bailey of Taunton Somerset purchased the car from The Triumph Centre in Hendon London, Mr Baileys wife used the car on a daily basis until 1998 when it was put into dry storage.

-On the 28th August 2006 the car was sold to a friend of the family who had the intention of restoring it.
-The car subsequently sat in his garage for 4 months before I brought it on the 24th January 2007.
+The car subsequently sat in their garage for before I brought it on the 24th January 2007.

 The car has an extensive history file including the original service books, a stamp for every service confirming the mileage of 106000, sales brochures, every invoice and receipt for work done on the vehicle and the original AA Vehicle Inspection report when the car was sold to Mr Bailey in 1982.
 During the time Mr and Mrs Bailey owned the car it was serviced at Wadham Stringer in Taunton.
 I have every receipt for work done on the car including a new cylinder head and bottom end at 68000 miles.
 The car was then looked after by a local Jaguar Specialist until 1998.